 In this paper we have presented the spherical tokamak specific models in PROCESS.
-These include alternative relations for the plasma current, one of which is presented here for the first time.
-Additionally we have detailed a water-cooled copper centrepost model for the TF coil system.
-We have applied PROCESS to two reference cases to demonstrate their impact, illustrating the need to accurately predict the plasma current required.
-This is important, especially for small machines, as it will impact the amount of auxiliary current drive required and in turn the recirculating power, and hence the net electrical output of any pilot power plant.
+These include alterantive relations for the plasma current, one of which is presented here for the first time.
+Additionally we have detailed the many engineering options including a water-cooled centrepost for the TF coil system.
+We have applied our models to two reference cases to demonstrate their impact, illustrating the need to accurately predict the plasma current required.
+This is important, especially for small machines, as it will impact the amount of auxiliary current drive required and inturn the recirculating power, and hence the net electrical output of any pilot power plant.

 Efficiencies play a large role in dictating the required fusion power of a power plant.
 The net electric output can be defined based on a target market, whether that is a pilot plant, something comparable to a small modular reactor or a full scale power plant.
 However recirculating power does not scale linearly with fusion power and hence for smaller devices it is essential this is minimised.
-Identifying methods of operating at high confinement is an option, however if this is not achieved then maximising the thermal cycle efficiency is the only solution.
+Identifying methods of operating at high confinement is an option, however if this is not achieved then minimising losses is the only solution.
 Once the required fusion power for a given output is defined, only then can the material and exhaust challenges be identified that will set the size of the device.